jedna/sentinote/readme.txt

 * An Evernote account.
 * A self-/hosted WordPress website (Not a WordPress.com website.
 They don’t support 3rd party plugins)
 * Evernote’s tools require that your website runs PHP 5.3 or higher.
 Most hosting providers meet this requirement although some hosts do not enable this by default.
 A simple support ticket to your provider will do the trick.

+### Documentation:

+Sentinote documentation can be found at <http://sentinote.com/documentation/>

 == Installation ==
 After installing you will need to get an Evernote Developer token.